Recently IT Brief had the opportunity to talk to Veolia ANZ Facilities Manager Warren Knight about their relationship with Polaris.

 Under our Environmental Policy and our accreditation to ISO 1400:2004, we have a strategic approach to Energy, Waste and Water.

 These three focus areas are in a plan that Polaris and Veolia have developed and delivered.
 Recycling occurs where possible and electricity monitored and managed closely.

 Water is used in cooling towers and the operations of this equipment monitored thoroughly for water drift and quality.
 Water is harvested and utilised on site for gardens and maintenance.

-What do you think sets Polaris Data Centres apart from the rest?
+What do you think sets Polaris Data Centers apart from the rest?

-The Polaris Data Centre is synonymous with exceptional constructed quality, outstanding security and the capacity to expand.
+The Polaris Data Center is synonymous with exceptional constructed quality, outstanding security and the capacity to expand.

 Major equipment within the critical infrastructure will enjoy lifecycles of 25 years or more and result in much-reduced risk and disruption to activities as equipment ages.

 The security element is key with the three factors of building envelope, electronic and physical security being carefully designed constructed and wrapped within a Security Master Plan for the site thus protecting our customers and Polaris operations.